marcoshidalgonunes/postgres-kafka-connect/README.md

       --data @postgres-source.json http://localhost:8083/connectors
 ```

-The connector 'postgres-source' should show up when curling for the list
+The connector `postgres-source` should show up when curling for the list
 of existing connectors:

 ```